 The Monterey Bay Coastal Recreation Trail, which spans the coast of Monterey between Pacific Grove and Castroville, is a beautiful 18 mile former railway, which is now a two lane path leading to some of the most notable tourist attractions in the area.

 Coney Island is the quintessential New York attraction, from the beach to the boardwalk to the rides at Luna Park.
 The boardwalk is approximately 2.5 miles from end to end.
+For a longer run, extend east along the water to Sheepshead Bay.

 This 18-mile trail is one of the most spectacular urban runs in the country.
 Gorgeous views of Lake Michigan and the Chicago skyline, urban beaches, marinas, and beautiful parks, passing by some of the city’s famous cultural institutions.